jclevesque/bagged-budget-svms/README.md

 ### Setup / Usage :

-Warning: everything was only tested with python 3.3.
+Warning: everything was only tested on Linux with python 3.3.

 Dependencies:

+- make
 - setuptools
 - numpy
 - budgetedsvm toolbox (included)